Pocono International Raceway, 27 Jun 1976

 - Parnelli VPJ-6B [002?]
 (Al Unser): Al Unser had a backup car at the 1976 Indy 500 wearing #25.
 It is assumed that this (second) VPJ6B was the #25 car Unser drove at Phoenix at the start of 1976.
 At the 1977 Indy 500, Ongais is driving this #25 car (said by Hungness to be Unser's 1976 backup) so it assumed to be Ongais' #25 car at Ontario in 1976 and in the early 1977 races.
 Written off at Milwaukee June 1977 "when he hit a patch of oil thrown out by another car" (Formula Sep 1977 p42).

 - Eagle 70 (TBA): For 1972, Lindsey Hopkins added a 1970 Eagle to his already crowded stable for Wally Dallenbach to drive as the #10 entry.
 The origins of the Eagle are presently unknown but it could be the redundant ex-Gurney AAR car or the unwanted Gordy Johncock car.
 Dallenbach drove it in the opening races of the season but was bumped at the Indy 500.
 He then joined the STP team to replace the injured Art Pollard and Hopkins recruited Lee Kunzman to take over the #10 Eagle.
 A 1972 Eagle replaced the 1970 car at some point, but a photograph shows Kunzman drove the older car at Texas World Speedway in April 1973, so exactly where Kunzman raced this car instead of the new '72 Eagle is not clear, and photographs are needed to completely resolve this.
 Photographs indicate that this was the 1970 Eagle acquired by Patrick Santello (Syracuse, NY) for 1975.
 His mechanic Willie Davis fitted it with one of Richard Moser's DOHC Chevrolet V8 engines, but the car did not race until near the end of the season, when Larry Dickson raced the #65 City of Syracuse Spl at Phoenix in November 1975.
 Retained by Santello for the 1976 season as a backup to a newer 1972 Eagle, and raced by Dickson, Lee Kunzman and Jerry Karl.
-Subsequent history unknown but very likely to be the 1970 Eagle owned by Tom Hollfelder, which is reported to be chassis 806.
-He ran the Eagle in a VARA historic event Willow Springs in October 1995, where it wore number #48 and its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+Subsequent history unknown but this is likely to be the car advertised by Ron Cameron (San Diego, CA) in March 1991, when it was identified as "VIN: AAR-805" and "USAC: R71-10".
+The car was then dark blue with a white stripe and fitted with a Chevrolet V8 engine.
+Its nose and water pipes were in 1970 works form, but it had 1972-style front and rear wings.
+A year later, it was for sale by G & G Motorsports Ltd (Indianapolis, IN) who described it as the car Gurney drove to third place in the 1970 Indy 500.
+It was next seen Tom Hollfelder drove it in a VARA historic event at Willow Springs in October 1995, where it was still dark blue with a white stripe but now wore number #48.
 Hollfelder also ran the car at Road America in 2009.
 Steve Zautke and Jacques Dresang have examined the car and observed Santello era paintwork showing through the more recent dark blue.
-It also has a Chevrolet small block engine, as it did when Santello owned it.
+It still has a Chevrolet small block engine, as it did when Santello owned it.

 - Eagle 72 [7201?]
 (Tom Frantz): The prototype 1972 Eagle was tested over the winter and then used as AAR's #6 Olsonite entry for Bobby Unser on "the mile tracks" during 1972, winning at Phoenix, Trenton, Milwaukee and Phoenix again in November.
 Sold to Stan Malless, Bob Voigt and Dick Sommers of MVS and converted to turbo Ford engines.
 Raced for MVS by Sammy Sessions as the #9 in 1973 then reappeared at the 1974 Indy 500 for Denny Zimmerman and at the 1975 Indy 500 for various drivers but did not qualify for either race.
 Then almost certainly the #72 Custom Motor Home car raced by Tom Frantz (Littleton, CO) in 1976 which went to Ed Crombie (Williams Lake, British Columbia, Canada) for 1977, when it was driven by Larry Cannon and Jerry Sneva.
 Crombie still had the car in 1983 when he ran it at the Knox hillclimb (Kelowna, British Columbia).
 History then unknown until advertised by Bob Jordan's Investment Motorsport Inc (Glenview, IL) in June 1990, when it still had its Ford engine and was said to be unraced since 1976.
 At some point the car was restored by former AAR fabricator Mike Lewis to its 1972 livery and with an Offy engine.
 It appeared in this specification at the Amelia Island concours in 2002, and was raced by Bob Jordan (Winnetka, IL) at Road America in July 2006.
 It was offered at the Gooding & Co Pebble Beach auction in August 2008 but did not sell.
 In 2010, the car was featured on a 'The Motorcar Society' video.